UnoRoute/vscode-nativescript-extend/README.md

 # Changes

-## [1.11.7] - 2018-11-7
+## [1.11.14] - 2018-11-14

-- Nativescript intellisense is now available.
-- Fixed xml setup config.
+- Fixed red swirling at the end of page element.
 - Updated the nativescript schema
-- Fixed xml validation error on root node.
-- Fix Nativescript extend emulator tab order
+- Fix Nativescript extend emulator

 # Features